dedis/d-voting/docs/verifiability_doc.md

     Backend ->>- User: 200 OK text/plain
 ```

-As the picture show, the Frontend will encrypt the ballot using Elgamal encryption which has a nondeterministic result and then sends it to the Backend to verify and sign.
-After that, the backend will send the encrypted + signed ballot to the blockchain node to put it on the chain.
-However, since the encryption is nondeterministic thus the user will not able to verify their casted ballot stored in the node.
+As the picture shows, the frontend encrypts the ballot using Elgamal encryption which has a nondeterministic result and then sends it to the backend to verify and sign.
+After that, the backend sends the encrypted + signed ballot to the blockchain node to put it on the chain.
+However, since the encryption is nondeterministic thus the user will not be able to verify their casted ballot stored in the node.

 In this document, we aim to design an implementation to achieve verifiability of the voters' encrypted vote without leaking ballot information to others.

 ## Requirements

-The voter should able to verify their encrypted ballot in Frontend.
+The voter should be able to verify their encrypted ballot in the frontend.
-The encrypted vote remain confidentiality from others.
+The encrypted vote remains confidential from everyone except the voter.
-The Node shall have an endpoint to get voter encrypted ballot.
+The Node shall be able to show voters’ encrypted ballot.

 ## Related work

 ### Strawman approach

-The strawman design is just using a fixed seed to encrypt the ballot which make the encrypted ballot deterministic.
-Then the user can verify the encrypted ballot on the chain by just encrypt a new ballot with the same option.
+The strawman design is just using a fixed seed to encrypt the ballot which makes the encrypted ballot deterministic.
+Then the user can verify the encrypted ballot on the chain by just encrypting a new ballot with the same option.

-However this design actually will break the confidentialy property of our d-voting system.
-An adversary be able to decrypt the user's ballot by recording the ciphertext of the encrypted ballot in every possible choice.
+However this design actually will break the confidentiality property of our d-voting system.
+An adversary is able to decrypt the user's ballot by recording the ciphertext of the encrypted ballot in every possible choice.
 Then the adversary can just check the ciphertext on the chain and will notify the voter ballot.

-Thus we should keep some secret only to the voter himselves or the backend to prevent adversary unlock the ballot.
+Thus we should keep some secret only to the voter themselves or the backend to prevent adversaries unlocking the ballot.

 ### Swiss POST evoting system

-Swiss POST implement their own [evoting system](https://www.evoting.ch/en) which support the verifiability of the casted ballot.
+Swiss POST implement their own [e-voting system](https://www.evoting.ch/en) which support the verifiability of the casted ballot.

 Their protocol takes place between a User, a trusted device, and an untrusted device.
-In this example the user will be Alice, the trusted device will be her cellphone, and the untrucsted device will be the evoting backend system.
-After casting the vote, user will received a encBallotReport (via QR code).
+In this example the user will be Alice, the trusted device will be her cellphone, and the untrusted device will be the e-voting backend system.
+After casting the vote, user will receive a encBallotReport (via QR code).
 Then the user can verify if their vote has been cast correctly or not.

 ```mermaid
 sequenceDiagram